 Deploy container instances into an Azure virtual network

-Azure Virtual Network provides secure, private networking including filtering, routing, and peering for your Azure and on-premises resources.
+Azure Virtual Network provides secure, private networking for your Azure and on-premises resources.
 By deploying container groups into an Azure virtual network, your containers can communicate securely with other resources in the virtual network.

 Container groups deployed into an Azure virtual network enable scenarios like:

 - Direct communication between container groups in the same subnet